sonikajanagill/sonikajanagill/README.md

 Recent and ongoing series:

 - **Agentic Commerce on Google Cloud** — Gemma 4, ADK, UCP, AP2, A2A end to end
-- **OpenIntelligence: MLOps at Scale on Vertex AI** — KFP v2, federated data, LMM training
+- **MLOps at Scale on Vertex AI** — KFP v2, federated data, LMM training

 All articles are published first at [sonikajanagill.com](https://sonikajanagill.com) with canonicals to Medium, Dev.to, and Hackernoon.